-Welcome fall with these low carb Autumn Spice Scones topped with a toffee cream cheese glaze.
-Buttery and crumbly, these sweet treats are just as good with breakfast coffee as they are with afternoon tea.
+Welcome the fall season with these low carb Autumn Spice Scones topped with a toffee cream cheese glaze.
+Buttery and crumbly, these almond flour scones are sweet treats that are just as good with your breakfast coffee as they are with a cup of afternoon tea.
 With just 3 net carbs, you’ll want to have a batch of these in the freezer all season long.

-I like to keep something in the freezer for those days when I actually want breakfast (I am a terrible breakfast skipper.) or a little morsel of goodness to get me through the afternoon.
-Scones work perfectly because they are delicious, they are pretty, and they engage my wild imagination for a little bit.
-Spice scones are a favorite when I’m done with summer and I want to think of suede and sweaters, and boots, and the smell of autumn leaves – even if it’s still 90 degrees outside.
+I like to keep some of the dough in the freezer for those days when I actually want breakfast because I am a terrible breakfast skipper.
+It also makes the dough handy so I can have a little morsel of goodness to get me through the afternoon.
+A scone works perfectly because they are delicious, they are pretty, and they engage my wild imagination for a little bit.
+Autumn spice scones are a favorite when I’m done with summer and I want to think of suede and sweaters, comfy boots, and the smell of autumn leaves.
+Even if it’s still 90 degrees outside.

 I am done with summer.